INSIDE:Learn How to Make The Most Authentic Horchata Recipe (Mexican) Using Ingredients That You Most Likely Already Have In Your Pantry.

 What Does Horchata Taste Like?

-If you want to get the smooth, rich flavor, then you want to make sure that you follow these instructions perfectly.
+If you want to get the right flavor, then make sure that you follow these instructions perfectly.

 I have so many memories growing up of going to the local taquerias with my siblings and other family members.
 Part of those memories consists of ordering street tacos with a side of delicious authentic Horchata.